SADevs/sadevs.github.io/content/articles/SADevs-season-of-giving-2020.md

 1. Take a screenshot or PDF of your donation receipt
 + Open a DM to @sadevbot
-+ Send ./donation {amount} --make-public and attach your receipt to the message If you want to keep your donation private (the admins will still see your name/info but we won't but it on the site) leave out --make-public
++ Send ./donation {amount} --make-public and attach your receipt to the message If you want to keep your donation private (the admins will still see your name/info but we won't put it on the site) leave out --make-public

 Make sure your amount matches the amount on your receipt.
 You can enter it as $##.## i.e. $20.00 (or even just $20).